kaltura/playkit-js-broadpeak-smartlib/README.md

 We use [SemVer](http://semver.org/) for versioning.
 For the versions available, see the [tags on this repository](https://github.com/kaltura/playkit-js-broadpeak-smartlib/tags).

-## License
+## License and Copyright Information

-This project is licensed under the AGPL-3.0 License - see the [LICENSE.md](LICENSE.md) file for details
+All code in this project is released under the [AGPLv3 license](http://www.gnu.org/licenses/agpl-3.0.html) unless a different license for a particular library is specified in the applicable library path.

+Copyright © Kaltura Inc. All rights reserved.
+Authors and contributors: See [GitHub contributors list](https://github.com/kaltura/playkit-js-broadpeak-smartlib/graphs/contributors).